 Our Friend and Champion

-In an average week, Jim Range accomplished more for America’s fish, wildlife and sportsmen-conservationists than many people do in a lifetime.
-We likely will never find again such a passionate an outdoorsman, astute a policymaker, articulate an orator or great a friend.
+In an average week, Jim Range accomplished more for America’s fish, wildlife, and conservationists than many people do in a lifetime.
+It would be tough to find an equally passionate outdoorsman, astute policymaker, articulate orator, or great friend.
 Jim Range’s self-described “labor of love” was the Theodore Roosevelt Conservation Partnership, an organization he co-founded and led until his untimely death in 2009.
 Through the TRCP, Jim channeled his passion for conservation and his firm belief that all Americans must have access to exceptional places to hunt and fish.
-Through his sweat, tears, time and dollars, Jim led the TRCP toward a vision for redefining the role that sportsmen play in natural resource policymaking.
+Through his sweat, tears, time, and dollars, Jim led the TRCP toward a vision for redefining the role that sportsmen and sportswomen play in natural resource policymaking.

 While Jim’s life was cut short, his hard work and dedication to the conservation of fish and wildlife in support of our nation’s sporting traditions are entrenched in all of our lives through the TRCP.